SPECTRE light vehicle: History

 The TAC-V Joint All-Terrain Modular Mobility Asset (JAMMA) family of vehicles has origins that date back to 2005.
-The vehicle was part-designed by Brook Banham from Detroit, Michigan-based design consultancy MIDDLECOTT DESIGN, and was initially promoted as a replacement for the AM General High Mobility Multi-purpose Wheeled Vehicle (HMMWV or Humvee) and also as capable of internal transport by the Boeing V-22 Osprey tilt-rotor aircraft.
+The vehicle was part-designed by Brook Banham from Detroit, Michigan-based design consultancy MIDDLECOTT DESIGN, and was initially promoted as a replacement for the AM General High Mobility Multi-purpose Wheeled Vehicle (HMMWV or Humvee) and also as capable of internal transport by the Bell Boeing V-22 Osprey tilt-rotor aircraft.

 The rights to produce the design were acquired from North Hollywood, California-based TAC-V by Force Protection, Inc., and was first shown publicly as a Force Protection product in February 2010 at the Association of the United States Army (AUSA) Winter Convention.

 The JAMMA design was acquired from TAC-V by Force Protection Inc, and was shown publicly at the AUSA Winter Convention in February 2010.

 In December 2011 it was announced that General Dynamics (GD) had completed the acquisition of Force Protection, Inc. for around $360 m, the acquisition first disclosed in November 2011.

 General Dynamics Land Systems Force Protection (GDLS) continued with the development of JAMMA, which by now had been ruled out of any HMMWV replacement competition, since emerging specifications required more payload and greater protection.
 In June 2012, the United States Special Operations Command (SOCOM) expressed interest in procuring Non Developmental Item (NDI) vehicles that would be highly mobile, V-22 transportable platforms.
 The marines were also seeking a replacement for the M1161 Growler ITV, running parallel with SOCOM's efforts to develop a new Osprey-transportable vehicle.
 In August 2012, the design (re-branded as SPECTRE) was offered to meet the SOCOM Ground Mobility Vehicle 1.1 (GMV 1.1) requirement.

 At this time GDLS marketed the SPECTRE in Narrow Track Configuration (NTC - V-22 compatible) and Wide Track Configuration (WTC – CH-47 compatible).
 According to GDLS the SPECTRE is no longer marketed.